Supporting research, teaching and studies

 Support, recognition and donations for business science

-The focus areas for the Foundation, which was founded in 1974, was scientific research, thesis and dissertation work, travel grants and various recognition awards.
+The focus areas for the Foundation, which was founded in 1974, was scientific research, thesis and dissertation work, travel grants, recognition awards and quality publication awards.

 Awards for high-quality publications

-Since 2005, the HSE Support Foundation has given recognition awards to researchers at the Aalto University School of Business for research papers that have been published in top journals.
+The HSE Support Foundation has given recognition awards to researchers at the Aalto University School of Business for research papers that have been published in top journals.
 The award is a recognition of distinguished long-term research work.
+In the years 2005–2022, 744 quality publication awards have been granted.

 In addition to the profits obtained from property, donations from companies, other organisations, and private persons constitute a significant part of the funds awarded by the HSE Foundation as grants or other kinds of support.